-Amphetamines belong to a group of drugs called stimulants.
-Amphetamines speed up the messages going between the brain and the body.
+Amphetamines are stimulant drugs, which means they speed up the messages travelling between the brain and the body.

-Amphetamines are a family of related drugs.
-They can be in the form of a powder, tablets, capsules or crystals.
+The appearance of amphetamines varies.
+They may be in the form of a powder, tablets, capsules or crystals.
 They may be packaged in 'foils' (aluminium foil), plastic bags or small balloons when sold illegally.

 Amphetamine powder can range in colour from white through to brown; sometimes it may be orange or dark purple.
 It has a strong smell and bitter taste.